 This Girl Scout is a vocal critic of the Girl Scout cookies and is making her own

-The Girl Scouts rely on cookie sales like we rely on BJ Leiderman to write our theme music or public radio relies on pledge drives.
+Just as public radio relies on pledge drives to support its programming, the Girl Scouts rely on cookie sales to fund their work.
 This cookie season, one Girl Scout in New Hampshire got upset with an ingredient in the cookie recipe and decided to do something about it.
 NHPR's Todd Bookman has the story of Sophia and why she's gone rogue.

 TODD BOOKMAN, BYLINE: Sophia Hammond, age 11, has been a Girl Scout for more than half of her life.